-Annex 3 - Local Risk Assessments
+Annex I - Local Risk Assessments

 From 6 April 2016, it has been a requirement of the Gambling Commission's Licence Conditions and Codes of Practice (LCCP), under Part 2, section 10.1, for licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at their premises and have policies, procedures and control measures to mitigate those risks.
-In making risk assessments, licensees must take into account this Statement of Gambling Policy and the LCCP. http://www.gamblingcommission.gov.uk/pdf/Latest-LCCP-and-Extracts/Licence-conditions-and-codes-of-practice.pdf
+In making risk assessments, licensees must consider this Statement of Gambling Policy and the LCCP.